RyanDanielLee/Earls-Discount-System/README.md

 6. Run Cloud SQL Proxy where `cloud-sql-proxy.exe` is located before running the application
    <br>`./cloud-sql-proxy bcit-ec:us-west1:card-issuer`
    <br>(Keep the terminal open while the Cloud SQL Proxy is running)
+7. Change directory to Earls_Discount_System
-7. Apply any migrations, `python manage.py migrate`
+8. Apply any migrations, `python manage.py migrate`
-8. Start the application using `python manage.py runserver`
+9. Start the application using `python manage.py runserver`
-9. View the project at http://127.0.0.1:8000/
+10. View the project at http://127.0.0.1:8000/

 ## For Developers